carpentries/carpentries.org-archive/pages/core-team-projects.md

 </details>

 ## Membership Team
-<br/>Elizabeth Williams · Kari L. Jordan
+<br/>Elizabeth Williams

 Led by Elizabeth Williams, the Membership Team coordinates the growing number of Carpentries Member Organisations, which build local communities and bring together all The Carpentries programs at organisations across the globe.
-Working with Elizabeth on the Membership Team is Kari L. Jordan.
-Tracy Teal previously served in this team.
 Some of the projects the Membership Team has embarked on since January 2019 include: creating and deploying a membership survey.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>